Coach Saban & the Crimson Tide Accept the ALS Ice Bucket Challenge

-Bobby Williams is in his sixth season in Tuscaloosa as Alabama's tight ends coach and special teams coordinator.
-A veteran coach with both college and NFL experience, Williams is a member of head coach Nick Saban's coaching staff for the fourth time in his career, also working together at Michigan State, LSU and the Miami Dolphins.
+Bobby Williams is in his ninth season in Tuscaloosa as Alabama’s tight ends coach and special teams coordinator.
+A veteran coach with both college and NFL experience, Williams is a member of head coach Nick Saban’s coaching staff for the fourth time in his career, also working together at Michigan State, LSU and with the Miami Dolphins.

 Williams was a nominee for the 2012 Frank Broyles Award, presented to the national assistant coach of the year.
-Alabama's tight ends combination of three-year starter Michael Williams and walk-on senior Kelly Johnson performed well with 29 receptions for 222 yards and four scores.
+Alabama’s tight ends combination of Williams and walk-on senior Kelly Johnson performed well with 29 receptions for 222 yards and four scores.
 Jeremy Shelley was the only kicker in the nation to not miss a kick, going 69-for-69 on extra points and hitting all 11 of his field goals.
-Punter Cody Mandell turned in a career season with a 44.3 yards per kick average with 19 punts inside the 20-yard line and 14 punts of more than 50 yards.
+Mandell turned in a career season with a 44.3 yards per kick average with 19 punts inside the 20-yard line and 14 punts of more than 50 yards.

 Williams was instrumental in the development of Preston Dial in 2010, as the senior had a breakout season under his tutelage.
 On top of his exceptional blocking abilities, Dial hauled in a career-best 25 passes for 264 yards and three scores.
-Williams also had an outstanding 2010 season as a dominating blocker on the edge in the Alabama running game, while catching eight passes for 100 yards and a touchdown.
+Michael Williams also had an outstanding 2010 season as a dominating blocker on the edge in the Alabama running game, while catching eight passes for 100 yards and a touchdown.

 The veteran coach had to replace both kickers in 2010, with the losses of Leigh Tiffin and P.J.
 Fitzgerald.
 Mandell won the punting duties as a true freshman and averaged 39.2 yards per kick, knocking 13 inside the 20.
-Fellow freshman Cade Foster split field goal duties with sophomore Shelley.
+Fellow freshman Foster split field goal duties with sophomore Shelley.
 Foster drilled seven field goals, including five over 40 yards, while Shelley handled the closer attempts.
 Trent Richardson ranked 29th nationally in kickoff returns and Maze was 16th in punt returns.

 During the 2009 national championship season, Williams had to replace a pair of senior tight ends from the 2008 roster.
-The Alabama offense did not miss a beat, as Colin Peek emerged as one of the team's top targets, earning second team Associated Press all-SEC honors with 26 catches for 313 yards and three touchdowns.
+The Alabama offense did not miss a beat, as Colin Peek emerged as one of the team’s top targets, earning second team Associated Press All-SEC honors with 26 catches for 313 yards and three touchdowns.

-Williams also oversaw 2009 Lou Groza finalist Leigh Tiffin at place-kicker.
+Williams also oversaw 2009 Lou Groza finalist Tiffin at place-kicker.
 Tiffin earned first team AP All-America status.
 Javier Arenas set the SEC career records for punt return yards and touchdowns.
-Punter P.J.
 Fitzgerald had a career season for the Tide in 2009 by averaging 41.5 yards per kick, with 19 inside the 20-yard line.

 The special teams in 2008 were a big weapon for the Tide under Williams.
 Arenas broke two punt returns for touchdowns, Tiffin was a Groza Award semifinalist and connected on 20-of-29 on field goals, while Fitzgerald had a then-career-best average of 41.1 yards per punt with 15 inside the 20.
 Tight ends Nick Walker and Travis McCall combined for 23 starts, the best seasons of their career in terms of production.